nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing the data file

 FoodWhere data are saved as a JSON file `[JAR file location]/data/foodwhere.json`.
 Advanced users are welcome to update data directly by editing that data file while FoodWhere is closed.
+The allowed format for the data file is outlined in the [Developer Guide](DeveloperGuide.md#).

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Should FoodWhere be unable to interpret the data file, FoodWhere will start with no data.
 Close FoodWhere without using the `exit` command to avoid overwriting the data file.